 - We read books and pray together as a family first.
 Then we separate the kids into their own rooms for individual tuck-in time.

 - The kids get 15 minutes of tuck-in time per week.

 - We can read extra books to/with them during their tuck-in time, or we do “talking time” if they prefer.
 Whatever it is, it has to be done in their bed, with them laying down.

 - When the timer goes off we both put our hands over our mouths and stop talking, mid-sentence (whether it's “talking-time” or reading together).
-If Priya, for example, tries to keep talking I cut her off and whisper, “the timer is beeping!
+If they try to keep talking I cut 'em off and whisper, “the timer is beeping!
 We can't talk any more, you'll wake your [stuffed] animals!” and try to make a game out of it.

 Tuck-in time WORKS.
 Like.
 A. Friggin.
 Champ.

 It works the opposite way for other kids.
 It gets them talking and helps us engage in conversation with them that we might not think to do otherwise, because they simply don't talk as much as other kids!
 They get several precious minutes of undivided attention from us, which makes them feel loved and helps us get to know them better.

 The kids can earn extra time on their behavior chart, or if we feel like they are extra wiggly or needy that night we will sneak in an extra minute or two.